Underdog-Inc/infra-takehome/cloud-engineer-takehome.md

-# SRE Take Home Exercise
+# Cloud Engineer Take Home Exercise

 ## Problem
 A tech startup is launching a fantasy sports application and wants to make the